First International Syndicalist Congress: French dissent

-The French General Confederation of Labor (CGT), the largest syndicalist organization in the world, was critical of the proposal.
+The French General Confederation of Labour (CGT), the largest syndicalist organization in the world, was critical of the proposal.
 It strove to radicalize ISNTUC from within.
-While in many countries both radical syndicalist and mainstream socialist labor federations existed, in France, there was only the syndicalist CGT.
+While in many countries both radical syndicalist and mainstream socialist labour federations existed, in France, there was only the syndicalist CGT.
 The FVdG in Germany, for example, where the ISNTUC-affiliated Free Trade Unions would not allow a rival organization from the country to join, did not have this possibility.
-The CGT wanted to preserve unity within the European labor movement, even with non-syndicalist groups, and was afraid affiliation with a syndicalist international would jeopardize its relations to the mainstream socialist unions.
+The CGT wanted to preserve unity within the European labour movement, even with non-syndicalist groups, and was afraid affiliation with a syndicalist international would jeopardize its relations to the mainstream socialist unions.
 Moreover, the CGT was in a crisis.
 Reformists were rapidly gaining influence and making it harder to forge alliances with other radical unions.

 Syndicalists outside of France rejected the CGT's view.
 Some held that the CGT could participate in the syndicalist congress while remaining in the ISNTUC.
 Others felt membership in the social democratic international and syndicalist doctrine were incompatible and considered revolutionizing the social democrats impossible.
 They warned that the CGT was straying from the revolutionary course by collaborating with the reformist social democrats.
 They pointed out that the French union already had a considerable reformist wing.

 The French responded by pointing to the fact that the British ISEL's domestic policy was similar to its international aims.
 The ISEL did not constitute a union in its own right, but rather tried to infiltrate and radicalize existing unions, particularly the General Federation of Trade Unions.
 Pierre Monatte, a CGT leader, declared that if it were to change course, it would harm unionism in all of Europe.
 He also insisted that it would be impossible for the CGT to both participate in ISNTUC and the syndicalist congress.

 Meanwhile, Cornelissen and the ISEL leaders Tom Mann and Guy Bowman adopted a new stance toward the CGT.
 Bowman expressed confidence that the CGT would change its mind once the congress came around.
 Mann offered the CGT that it could host the congress.
 Knowing the CGT as a whole would not change its position, the two attempted to draw the bourses du travail, the regional organizations of the CGT, to participate.
 Cornelissen, himself active in the French syndicalist movement, explicitly adopted this approach: "Is the French movement organized on the basis of the autonomy of local and regional unions or is it not?", he asked.
 These approaches were, however, largely unsuccessful, as the CGT leaders, even at a local level, were not impressed.

 As the CGT did not participate, the New Statesman would later liken the congress to "playing Hamlet without the Prince of Denmark".